Debtocracy: Content summary

 The documentary opens with the statements of Greek Prime Ministers, starting with the dictator Georgios Papadopoulos and Dominique Strauss-Kahn, managing director of the International Monetary Fund, and ending with some of the most prominent figures in Greek politics since the metapolitefsi: Andreas Papandreou, Konstantinos Mitsotakis, Kostas Simitis, Kostas Karamanlis and the then Prime Minister George Papandreou.
-The focus then shifts to the prelude to the recent global economic crisis and its origins in the 1970s.
+The focus then shifts to the prelude to the 2008 financial crisis and its origins in the 1970s.
 Interviews with prominent figures of the global philosophical and economic scene argue that the euro is non-viable and contributed to the worsening of the finances of Greece due to a systematic loss of competitiveness in the markets by the PIGS.

 The documentary traces the roots of the Greek debt back to the revolution of 1821 and the British loans that were issued.
 The documentary criticises the notion that the Greek population, since it enjoyed the country's prosperity produced by past loans, is now accountable as a whole for the debts.
 Debtocracy argues Greek politicians encouraged too much borrowing and corruption.
 The documentary praises Ecuador's decision to unilaterally default on part of its sovereign debt, on grounds of social justice.
-The solution suggested for the Greek crisis is the formation of a committee for the analysis of the debt in a similar way that Ecuador did.
+The solution suggested for the Greek government-debt crisis is the formation of a committee for the analysis of the debt in a similar way that Ecuador did.
 If the analysis proves all or part of the debt to be odious the people should not have to pay for it and therefore it should be erased, the film argues.